wildjames/cal_phot/README.md

 The main advantage of using this script, and in writing this interpreter at all, is that it creates a consistent record of how a data set was reduced for future reference.
 This will reduce 'black box' complaints later, when it comes to writing up what we find in the lightcurve data.

 ## bin_data.py
 Additionally, this git contains my binning script.
-This script makes an evenly space 1D grid of phase times, and combines the relevant data from given files into those bins.
-It respects errors, and uses the mean phase of the binned data to preserve as much information a possible.
+This script makes an evenly spaced 1D grid of phase times, and combines the relevant data from given files into those bins.
+It respects errors, weights means by them, and uses the mean phase of the binned data in each bin to preserve as much information a possible.

 # Using the Pipeline
 This was written as a side-project, and hasn't been streamlined very much.
 However, there is a recommended workflow.
 The process is slightly different for stars in or out of the SDSS field.

 ## Stars in the SDSS
 ### 1. Reduce your raw data with the HIPERCAM pipeline
+The HiPERCAM pipeline is fairly easy to use.
+There's great doumentation to be found [here](http://deneb.astro.warwick.ac.uk/phsaap/hipercam/docs/html/commands.html), but I'll summarise the rough steps;

+- Make a mean frame, used to define apertures
+  - `averun`
+- Set the apertures that you want to extract
+  - `setaper`
+- Generate the reduction file
+  - `genred`
+- Tweak the reduction file and optimise the settings
+  - (black magic)
+- Reduce the data!
+  - `reduce`

+This produces a `.log` file, containing the electron counts per aperture, per frame.
+However, this still needs to be calibrated, and DOESN'T contain any pointing info.
+So, we need to do a lookup for some actual apparent magnitudes.

+### 2. Make auxilliary files

 I find it easiest to start thinking about claibration here, and later on `cal_phot` is going to want to know your comparison star magnitude.
-Create a new text file with the same name as your log file, and the extension `.coords`, i.e. I reduce a file and call it `star_data.log` with 2 comparison apertures.
-I then would create another file called `star_data.coords`.
+Create a new text file with the same name as your log file, and the extension `.coords`, i.e. I reduce a file and call it `star_data.log` with 2 comparison apertures, then create another file called `star_data.coords`.
 This file is going to contain the RA and Dec of our comparison stars, and the filter that we want the observations in.
 This is the general format:
 ```
 [CCD1 filter] [CCD2 filter] [CCD3 filter] ...